What is phyllo dough?

 - Leave as is, but serve phyllo-wrapped feta on top of creamed spinach for a dish reminiscent of spanakopita!

-If you make Phyllo-Wrapped Feta with Truffle Honey, please let me know by leaving a review below!
+If you make our Phyllo-Wrapped Feta with Truffle Honey, please let us know by leaving a review and rating below!

 For other holiday appetizer ideas, check out the following recipes!

 - Spiced nuts

 - Cherry tomato confit with garlic and shallots

 - Baked pita bites with cream cheese, smoked salmon, and dill